uds-se/fuzzingbook/README.md

 # About this Book

 __Welcome to "Generating Software Tests"!__
 Software has bugs, and catching bugs can involve lots of effort.
 This book addresses this problem by _automating_ software testing, specifically by _generating tests automatically_.
-Recent years have seen the devleopment of novel techniques that lead to dramatic improvements in test generation and software testing.
+Recent years have seen the development of novel techniques that lead to dramatic improvements in test generation and software testing.
 They now are mature enough to be assembled in a book - even with executable code.

 ## Breaking Software for Fun and Profit